 9. Start College Tours.
 One of the twins has already decided he wants to be a Pediatric Dentist.
 We’ve started the conversations about what colleges he is considering, medical school, and everything involved in getting accepted into college.
 We’re planning to start touring colleges in the fall.

 10. The Basics.
-Doing laundry, ironing, and taking care of a household are skills our boys have been working on the last few years.
+Doing laundry, ironing, and taking care of a household are skills our boys have been working on in the last few years.
 But as they inch closer to adulthood, we’re ramping their household responsibilities to make sure they are ready for living on their own.

 12. Be Respectful.
 If there’s one thing I want to get right with my boys, it’s this: be respectful.
 Treat women with respect, treat other human beings with respect, and treat yourself with respect.

 13. Dating & Relationships.
 We’ve already gone through a few heartbreaks with our boys, but it’s been a learning experience.
 I want to role model a healthy relationship for my boys, and I hope they are fortunate to find the same love I have one day.
-We talk about what’s appropriate when dating, when to date, who to date and maintaining healthy relationships.
+We talk about what’s appropriate when dating, when to date, who to date, and maintaining healthy relationships.

 14. Online Life.
 I didn’t grow up in the age of social media and the internet, but it’s something we talk about all the time with our boys.
-Being appropriate online, which includes sharing photos, not talking to strangers, not giving out their personal information to random strangers online or to anyone for that matter, only playing video games with people they know, and not going into chat rooms without our consent, etc.
+Being appropriate online includes sharing photos, not talking to strangers, not giving out their personal information to random strangers online or to anyone for that matter, only playing video games with people they know, and not going into chat rooms without our consent, etc.

 Raising my boys to be successful and respectful men is my top priority.
 I enjoy being able to teach them the life lessons that were taught to me by previous generations.
-Knowing they are still in the learning stages of young adulthood, which includes learning how to shave, I trust only Gillette to handle this important job.
+Knowing they are still in the learning stages of young adulthood, including learning how to shave, I trust only Gillette to handle this important job.